teachingaway/teachingaway.github.io/_posts/2014-10-03-startup-cofounder-agreements-and-incorporation-link-list.md

 share: true
 ---

 <p class="big-text">This post collects useful reading on pre-incorporation cofounder agreements and selecting a corporate entity.
-Sorting out your cofounder agreement and basic incorporation can be simple.
+This can be a simple process.
 Don't overlawyer it.</p>

 <div class="toc">
+<p>contents</p>
 <ul>
 <li><a href="#pre-incorporation">Pre-Incorporation</a></li>
 <li><a href="#formation-use-clerky">Formation: Use Clerky</a></li>